spryker/spryker-docs/docs/scos/dev/best-practices/state-machine-cookbook/state-machine-cookbook.md

 A feature heavily utilized by Spryker customers, a state machine translates a variety of business needs into a coherent IT structure.

-This section explains state machine fundamentals then explains how to model a state machine.
+This section explains state machine fundamentals and how to model a state machine.